leoj3n/consul-vault/README.md

 See all available scripts at [`./run/`](./run).

-## How to use in another docker project
+## How to use in other docker-compose projects

 There are three methods of including consul-vault in another docker-compose project: